Exploring Maine's Easternmost Oyster Farm in Corea

 Seaweed Gardening & Product Development

 Just when I thought I had seen everything, Joe saved the big surprise for last.
 "Wait ashore," he instructed as he waddled into deeper water.
-Joe lifted up a thick blanket of frilly dark green seaweed.
+Joe lifted a thick blanket of frilly dark green seaweed.
 It was one of the many lines of sugar kelp that he also farms!

 We stepped inside Joe's self-constructed seaweed workshop/dehydrator room.
 On the left wall hung a line of dried kelp ready to be shredded.
 On the right sat a sleeping furnace.
-The room was already pretty toasty, but apparently it could get much, much hotter with the furnace on.
+The room was already pretty toasty, but it could get much, much hotter with the furnace on.
 Joe's main focus was on his new toy, a custom-built seaweed mulcher that transforms large pieces of material into small flakes.
 Like a vegetarian meat grinder, I suppose?
 I got to see it in action, but Joe wasn't 100% satisfied with the output.
 It's still very much a work in progress for him, and the other part of the work will be to figure out how to market it.

 Corea Oyster Tasting at the Wharf Gallery & Grill

-After getting a chance to try Joe's beautiful chartreuse-tinted oysters, I helped the crew out by opening a few dozen for hungry customers including Catherine Schmitt, Communications Director for Maine Sea Grant.
-Then I finished my meal and day in Corea with an ooey-gooey lobster grilled cheese sandwich that totally hit the spot.
+After getting a chance to try Joe's beautiful chartreuse-tinted oysters, I helped the crew out by opening a few dozen for hungry customers, including Catherine Schmitt, Communications Director for Maine Sea Grant.
+Then I finished my meal and day in Corea with an ooey-gooey lobster grilled cheese sandwich that hit the spot.